jden/dotfiles/README.md

 ```
  /modules
    /module
+     /info        # module manifest, uses DSL (see below)
      /init.sh     # idempotent, setup basic config that modifies the system
      /bin         # optional, contents get linked to ~/bin
      /alias.sh    # optional, shell aliases
      /profile.sh  # optional, shell profile
 ```

+### `info` manifest
+this is evaluated as a shell file, use these special functions to specify dependencies:

+- `USE: <module>` depend on another module within this repo
+- `BREW: <package>` depend on a package from homebrew

+see `./graph.zsh` to explore the module dependency graph

+Q: is this whole system a litte elaborate for a personal dotfiles repo?
+A: yes.

 ### windows (no longer really supported)